The Longevity Den

 • Crusty bread, to serve

-4. Add the blanched beans, grated tomatoes, tomato paste, oregano, and enough water to cover by about 5cm.
+4. Add the blanched beans, grated tomatoes, tomato paste, oregano, and enough water to cover by 5cm.
 Bring to a boil then reduce to a low simmer.

 Why it's good for you

 White beans are among the most fibre-dense foods on earth and are a cornerstone of every Blue Zone diet.
 The raw olive oil finish delivers oleocanthal and oleic acid — compounds with potent anti-inflammatory effects.
-This meal is high satiety, low glycaemic, and rich in the plant-based protein that research associates with longevity.

 Recipe 02 · Side